An original fiction by Wax.

 - Go-Karting with Bowser: To a degree, though in the Upper City important stakes are put on Mario Kart style racing duels.

-- Leeroy Jenkins: In the beginning to Part 2, Yuuzou, Mei and Souki all directly strike back at the Star League.
+- Leeroy Jenkins: In the beginning to Part 2, Yuuzou, Mei and Zero all directly strike back at the Star League.
 As the middle of it proves, they all lost.

 - The Mafia: There is a Downtown Mafia.
 Sometimes they're just called "the Families".
 Though, the Mafia is only background and gives much less trouble to the heroes than the Downtown Police.

-- Rotating Protagonist: In the first part, Ryoku and Yuuzou switch main protagonist status.
-Every time one rescues the other, he gets captured for his trouble.
+- Rotating Protagonist: In Part 1, Ryoku and Yuuzou switch main protagonist status.
+Every time one rescues the other, he gets captured for his trouble, and so until just before the midway point, where rescuing Mei and sidelining Ikura tips the scales in favor of the protagonists.

-- Solid Gold Poop: Blonde hair is so rare that the few blondes in the setting (Ryoku, Ikura) are sometimes assulted for it and/or hide it.
+- Solid Gold Poop: Blonde hair is so rare in Downtown that the few blondes in the setting (Ryoku, Ikura) are sometimes assaulted for it and/or hide it.

-- Sorting Algorithm of Evil: Averted: Season 2's Elite Mook Joudan has an Early-Bird Cameo at the very beginning and has his inner magic fully mastered, being nearly on par with the Imperator.
+- Sorting Algorithm of Evil: Averted: Season 2's Elite Mook Jordan has an Early-Bird Cameo at the very beginning and has his inner magic fully mastered, being the strongest character in the setting this side of the Imperator himself.
 Kasaru, his superior and The Dragon, is weaker than him until the end to Part 2.

 - Storming the Castle: The ending Part 2 is the invasion of Star League HQ, the Wand Tower.
 Part 3 mimicks it with the invasion of the Imperator's palace.